platform-acceleration-lab/docker-loadtest/DOCKER_HUB_README.md

 ## Limitations and Caveats

-This project is not intended for small scale, educational use.
+This project is intended for small scale, educational use.

 It is not designed for large scale production use.